The State of Florida Issues COVID-19 Updates 04/05/20

 - Find more information on DMS’ COVID-19 response here.

 - The Florida National Guard (FLNG) continues to support the State's COVID-19 response through operational support of Community Based Testing Sites (CBTS), augmentation to airport screening measures, statewide logistics support, coordination, planning and operational mission sets.
-To date, the FLNG has assisted in the testing of over 10,400 individuals for COVID-19.
-An additional CBTS will be stood up in Palm Beach County and is projected to go operational on Tuesday.
+To date, the FLNG has assisted in the testing of over 23,606 individuals for the COVID-19 virus.

-- The Florida National Guard has been asked to augment local law enforcement and airport authorities in application of the Governor's order to conduct screening on passengers at major airports.
+- The Florida National Guard continues to support the Florida Dept. of Health and airport authorities in application of the Governor's order to conduct screenings at airports.

 AGENCY FOR PERSONS WITH DISABILITIES

-- The Department of Revenue encourages taxpayers with questions about the sales tax due date extensions to visit our designated taxpayer COVID-19 information webpage, email COVID19TAXHELP@floridarevenue.com or contact the call center at (850) 488-6800.
+- The Department of Revenue encourages taxpayers with questions about the sales tax due date extensions to visit our designated taxpayer COVID-19 information webpage.

 - Find more information on DOR’s response to COVID-19 here.

-- Launched digital advertising outreach campaign March 25, targeting employers in hardest hit counties, directing them to available small business loans and resources via CareerSource Florida’s COVID-19 landing page, available here.
+- CareerSource Florida has launched a digital advertising outreach campaign directing employers statewide to small business loans and resources via CareerSource Florida’s COVID-19 webpage.

 - Find more information on CareerSource Florida’s response to COVID-19 here.